Kilembe Trail(Southern Route) Of Rwenzori Mountains, Camps, Vegetation

 The fifth day progressively ascends to the pinnacle of the climb, culminating at the Scott Elliott Pass on route to Margherita Camp (4,845m).

 On the sixth day, the hike typically commences at 3:00 AM, as it entails ascending through the glaciers prior to sunrise.
 The melting of glaciers renders the trail to Margherita inaccessible.
 The mountaineers consistently go the longest path, which is the most inspirational and rewarding segment of the climb.
 The breathtaking views of Margherita Peak will last in your memory for a lifetime.
+On the seventh day, you will descend down the valley on route to the camp.

 Things to See Along the Kilembe Trail